paulo-digital/wse-rest-library-es6/README.md

 ## License

-This code is distributed under the [GNU Public License](/LICENSE.txt).
+This code is distributed under the [GNU General Public License v3.0](/LICENSE).